bermarte/duck-duck-clone/development-strategy.md

 - [x] Write initial, basic development-strategy.md
 - [x] Create basic Project Board
 - [x] Turn on GitHub Pages
-- [ ] Using comments to divide tasks, include Bootstrap and CSS
-- [ ] Create a Group Issue for the assignment

 ### HTML